WooCommerce is one of the most popular e-commerce platforms in the world.

 Name Your Price

 The Name Your Price extension lets you structure ticket prices so attendees can “pay what you can.”
 This WooCommerce extension is particularly popular among nonprofits, religious organizations, and community groups.
-It’s a great way to cast a wide net and empower folks from all walks of life to chip in what they can, without having to worry about missing out an event.
+It’s a great way to cast a wide net and empower folks to chip in what they can.

 Each ticket sold to an attendee is typically a one-time sale.
 With WooCommerce Memberships, you can create a membership system that opens up a new stream of recurring revenue for your business or organization.

 While increasing or establishing recurring revenue is great, memberships have additional value beyond the bottom line.
-Venues of all types—from museums and gyms to community theaters and conference spaces—often sell memberships as a way to increase engagement and encourage the growth of a community around the venue.
+Venues of all types—from museums and gyms to community theaters and conference spaces—often sell memberships as a way to increase engagement.

 WooCommerce Deposits is an extension that lets you collect down payments and set up payment plans for event tickets or other products on your site.
 By making a high-price ticket financially accessible to more attendees, you can dramatically increase your ticket sales and conversion rates.